Giving Ourselves Away

 To deny ourselves, we must give ourselves away.
 In other words, help someone else- especially someone that you know has no means of paying you back.
 When you give of yourself to someone from whom you expect to receive nothing, you are operating out of a pure motive, a God kind of motive.
 And the more you give yourself away, the more your focus turns away from yourself.
 And the more your focus turns outward, the more you want to give.
 Its a wonderful cycle!
 The really great thing is that when you are giving yourself away to this extent no one can take anything from you.
 Because you care more for others than yourself, when someone robs you of something, you look at what they have taken and you decide to view it as seed you have sown.
 When you see life in this way, no one can take anything from you because, in your heart, you have already given it away.

 To be all that Jesus wants us to be, we give ourselves away, and, in turn, we find our true selves.
-As I make the choice to become a giving person, God gives to me His nature, and I become who He wants me to be.
+As I make the choice to become a giving person, I become more of who He wants me to be.
 So, the more I give, the more Christ-like I become.
 Jesus died to give us life, and now, as His followers, we give away the life He gave us in order to truly live.
 Isn’t it wonderful to have the opportunity to forget ourselves?